Philosophical pessimism: Structural terminality of human life

-The "will to death" as a drive towards cosmic annihilation
+"Will to death" as a drive towards cosmic annihilation

 Philipp Mainländer, a 19th-century German philosopher and one of the post-Schopenhauerian pessimists, introduces the concept of the "will to death", which he posits as the fundamental metaphysical principle of existence.
 Mainländer asserts that the world, as a product of God's self-sacrifice, (Note: In Mainländer's naturalistic philosophy, "God" is a metaphor for a kind of initial singularity from which the expansion of the universe began.) is His "rotting corpse".
 (Note: Thacker writes: "God doesn't die accidentally, but kills himself.
 In this 'self-cadaverization of God,' Mainländer suggests that the world, life, our very selves, are all the rotting residue of God's suicide.") and that the ultimate aim or telos of everything that exists is to finally exterminate itself.
 In this view, the plurality and diversity of individual wills within existence, through their pursuit towards life (that is to say, their will to life), struggle against and consume each other, thereby hastening God's original pursuit of non-being.
 According to Mainländer, the best understanding we can gain of the nature of existence is as a drive toward cosmic annihilation which has been "slowed down" through organic and living processes — life is something, in other words, that appears as a purely transitory phase in the accomplishment of the world's absolute oblivion, as every living being, from plants, animals, and, finally, humans, inexorably perishes and ceases to be — no matter how intense their will to life may appear to be at an initial and superficial glance "The whole universe", he writes in summation, "moves from being to non-being, continually weakening its power, [and therefore] has an end: it is not endless, but leads to a pure absolute nothingness — to a nihil negativum".

 Mainländer's scientific pessimism builds on the foundations laid by Schopenhauer, yet he diverges from them by emphasizing that a "true philosophy" must be grounded in immanent or empirical reality, thus rejecting any appeal to transcendent or spiritual realms (such as Schopenhauer's view that there is one unifying Will in reality, which, being the thing-in-itself, is the timeless, undifferentiated, and acausal principle of being).
 He argues that the natural sciences provide the best foundation for understanding existence, revealing that the totality of reality is in fact composed of diverse individual wills, each striving to live while simultaneously and ultimately contributing to the demise and decay of others.